Oenothera lindheimeri: Description

+Cultivation

-CultivationOenothera lindheimeri is commonly grown as an ornamental plant.
+Oenothera lindheimeri is commonly grown as an ornamental plant.
 It is used in either garden beds or pots for accent colour and a delicate texture.
 It grows best in full sun and can survive lengthy periods of drought.

 Several cultivars have been selected for varying flower color, from nearly pure white in 'Whirling Butterflies' to darker pink in 'Cherry Brandy' and 'Siskiyou Pink'.
 In some, the petals are white at dawn then turning pink before falling off at dusk.

 Although a perennial rated USDA Zone 5(6)-9 for hardiness it may not overwinter reliably, and is often treated as an annual outside its native areas.
 In colder climates a heavy winter mulch is necessary.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.